denisecase/smart-sales-docs/D42_Design_DW.md

 ### Dimension Table: products

+The following are examples of possible columns.
+TODO: Update your design to reflect your data and tool choices.

 | column_name  | data_type | description                      |
 |--------------|-----------|----------------------------------|
 | product_id   | TEXT      | Primary key                      |